diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ![Taxonomy administration](images/ctaxonomy.png)

-Each taxonomy consists of a taxonomy name and a set of categories, which in turn also has a name and a set of category objects.
+Each taxonomy consists of a taxonomy name and a set of categories, which in turn also have a name and a set of category objects.
 The category object is an entity which can be assigned to a view.
-It contains a object name and an appropriate description.
+It contains a object name and an suitable description.

 ![Add taxonomy and tags](images/taxonomy.png)

+Users are able to assign appropriate category objects to the datasets via a fixed drop-down menu.
+Metascope will automatically assign the parent taxonomies and categories to the view.
+If no suitable taxonomy or category object is present, the user is able to assign free tags.
+The taxonomy information is present at the taxonomy section as well as in the faceted navigation.
+The user is now able to query for specific taxonomies, categories and/or category objects.

 ## View schema
 ![Schema](images/schema.png)